'Fearless Arsenal deliver on potential in Europe'

 Last updated on .From the section Women's Football

-It was not that long ago that Arsenal were being written off this season after suffering an injury crisis.
+It was not that long ago that Arsenal were being written off as contenders this season after suffering an injury crisis.

 What a difference a few weeks make; now they are firmly in the hunt to win three trophies.